 Home insurance coverage options in Fort Worth

 Texas homeowners are no strangers to extreme weather.
 High heat in the summer, hail storms, high winds, hurricanes, flooding and wildfires are common enough to make it prudent to buy home insurance, whether your mortgage company requires it or you own your house outright.
-Residents may want to consider a policy that includes specialty coverage for the unique hazards facing Fort Worth homeowners:
+Residents may want to consider some of these endorsements or additional policies to bolster their financial protection:

 - Flood insurance: Floods aren’t covered in a standard HO-3 policy.
-Adding flood insurance — underwritten by the National Flood Insurance Program (NFIP) or offered through your home insurance provider — can help protect you from paying out of pocket for the costly peril in Fort Worth.
+Purchasing a separate flood insurance policy — underwritten by the National Flood Insurance Program (NFIP) or offered through your home insurance provider — can help protect you from paying out of pocket for the costly peril in Fort Worth.

-- Water backup: Drain and sewer clogs are expensive to repair and can cause major water damage if a backup occurs.
+- Sewer backup: Drain and sewer clogs are expensive to repair and can cause major water damage if a backup occurs.
+They’re also typically not covered by a standard home insurance policy.
 Having coverage in the event of a backup or a sump pump failure may save you thousands of dollars out-of-pocket if water damage occurs.

 Home insurance discounts in Fort Worth

-- Policy bundling: Handle all your insurance needs with one carrier and you may be able to save money on both your home insurance and car insurance policies.
+- Policy bundling: Bundle all your insurance needs with one carrier and you may be able to save money on both your home insurance and car insurance policies.